aberamohamed/1ab1ab/README.md

 🌱 I’m currently learning React JS
 👯 I’m looking to collaborate on Blog
 📫 How to reach me: Phone - 0919573809
-😄 Pronouns: He/His
-⚡ Fun fact: I spend almost 8 hours to developing to 6 Days of Week.
+⚡I spend almost 8 hours to developing to 6 Days of Week.